Authentication

 How it works under the hood:

-code_verifierandcode_challenge - Your browser opens to the authorization page with the challenge
+- Your browser opens to the authorization page with a user code

 - You log in and approve the requested scopes

-- The key is stored in your OS keychain
+- The API key is returned and stored in your OS keychain

 Browser OAuth Flow